10.02. Layoff and Termination Due to Program Discontinuance for Reasons of Financial Emergency or Educational Considerations

 10.10.
 Layoff Status and Retained Rights

 A. For the purposes of this chapter, “program” shall mean a related cluster of credit-bearing courses that constitute a coherent body of study within a discipline or set of related disciplines.
-When feasible, the term shall designate a department or similar administrative unit that offers majors and has been officially recognized by the University Academic Planning Council (UAPC).
+When feasible, the term shall designate a department, a department-like body or similar administrative unit and has been officially recognized by the University Academic Planning Council (UAPC).
 Academic programs cannot be defined ad hoc, at any size, but should be recognized academic units.

 B. For the purposes of this chapter, “program discontinuance” as described in Wis.
 Stat.
 36.21-22 shall mean formal program elimination or closure.